 Once he acquired the piece, Michael went to work researching the few details he knew.
-Armed with the knowledge that the painting had once been in Canada, he began looking at artists whose works were in art galleries in Montreal.
+Knowing that the painting had come from Canada, he began looking at artists whose works were in art galleries in Montreal.
 Soon he discovered paintings that were unmistakably by the same artist, and before long, he was learning about the internationally acclaimed Hungarian painter Eva N. Mosonyi.

 Born in Hungary in 1935, Eva Mosonyi eventually left Budapest and moved to Montreal.
 Having studied art at both the Budapest Fine Arts Academy and the Montreal School of Fine Arts, she skillfully conveyed mood and emotion through her art.
 The palette knife techniques she used were masterfully applied to canvas, creating a three-dimensional texture to her pictures.
-Some galleries have priced her work in the $4,000-$6,000 range, and for an artist’s portfolio whose desirability will only increase with maturity, her work is bound to be appreciated by art collectors for decades to come.
+For an artist’s portfolio whose desirability will only increase with maturity, her work is bound to be appreciated by art collectors for decades to come.

 To view more original works of art in The Michael Aaron Gallagher Collection click here.